Synchronicity89/RobotAttack/README.md

 - If remainingEnemies = 0 (win): scaledPenalty = 0; baseReward = +1; final = +1
 - If remainingEnemies = 3: scaledPenalty = timePenalty * (remainingEnemies/initialEnemies) = -5.0 * (3/12) = -1.25; baseReward = -1 on loss or +1 on win; example final (loss) = -2.25
 - Exact constants TBD; intent: no time penalty if all enemies are destroyed

+## Recording and Replay
+- Recording file (suggested path): ./data/recordings/<runId>.json
+- Contents:
+  - world: the world.json used
+  - seed: the run seed
+  - inputs: ordered list of { frame, type, payload }
+  - outcome, gameDrawn, frames, durationMs
+- Replay:
+  - AI Demo loads a recording, disables AI control, replays inputs deterministically using the same world and seed
+  - Used to demonstrate parity and reassure manual testers
+- Control Panel (human server):
+  - Buttons for “Start Recording,” “Stop Recording,” “Replay in AI Demo,” with file selector
+  - Optional “Parity Check” runs both human and sim with the same seed and input timeline and compares snapshots (TBD)